archeofoss/archeofoss2020/programme.md

 ---
-title: "ArcheoFOSS XIV 2020 programme"
+title: "Conference programme"
-description: "Programme of the XIV edition of the international congress ArcheoFOSS: open software, hardware, processes, data, and formats in archaeological research"
+description: "Programme of the 14th edition of the international congress ArcheoFOSS: open software, hardware, processes, data, and formats in archaeological research"
 layout: article-slim
 ---